damonkelley/blog.damonkelley.me/source/2016-10-14-apprenticeship-retro.html.markdown

 2. **Do a kata every day that I code**

     When I was studying music in college, I had a professor that would say "you should practice your instrument every day that you eat".
-I am going to adapt that a bit, and do a kata everyday that I open my laptop to write code.
+I am going to adapt that a bit, and do a kata every day that I open my laptop to write code.

 3. **Always have a technical book that I am working**